Skip to content

 Define Once.
 Enforce Everywhere.

 LakeLogic makes your Data Contract the Single Source of Truth.
-One YAML file replaces hundreds of lines of validation code, and it runs on any engine.
+One YAML file replaces hundreds of lines of ingestion, validation, and materialization code, and it runs on any engine.

 What the Contract Defines Why It Matters